-Woodstoves and outdoor wood-fired hydronic heaters (OWBs) are examples of residential wood heaters.
-Smoke from residential wood heaters contains emissions of fine particle matter (smoke), carbon monoxide, and other organic products, such as formaldehyde, benzene, and aromatic hydrocarbons, which form from incomplete combustion.
+Woodstoves, pellet stoves, wood-fired hydronic heaters, and forced air furnaces are examples of residential wood heaters.
+Smoke from residential wood heaters contains emissions of fine particle matter, carbon monoxide, and other organic compounds, such as formaldehyde, benzene, and aromatic hydrocarbons, which form from incomplete combustion.
 The fine particulates of wood smoke, ten microns or less in diameter (a human hair is approximately 70 microns in diameter), can be inhaled deep into the lungs, collect in tiny air sacs (called alveoli) where oxygen enters the blood, and cause breathing difficulties and sometimes permanent lung damage.

-You can reduce the amount of smoke from woodstoves and OWBs by choosing low-emission units certified by the Environmental Protection Agency (EPA); see Regulations below.
+You can reduce the amount of smoke from residential wood heaters by choosing low-emission units certified by the United States Environmental Protection Agency (USEPA); see Regulations below.
 Proper operation improves combustion efficiency, reduces emissions, helps protect public health and the environment, and saves fuel costs.
-A few recommended best management practices for installation and operation of a wood heater include:
+You must also:

-- Follow manufacturer recommendations for installation and operation of your specific wood heater.
+- Follow manufacturer requirements for installation and operation of your specific wood heater.

 - Burn only dry, seasoned wood.
 Avoid burning wet, rotted, diseased, or moldy wood.
 Do not burn household garbage, pressure treated wood, painted wood, plywood, oil or chemical stained wood, or wood glued or treated in any way.
 It is against the law!

 - Conduct routine maintenance to keep the wood heater operating at its peak efficiency.
-EPA and fire officials recommend that your wood heater, chimney, and vents be professionally inspected and cleaned each year to keep them in safe working order.
+The USEPA and fire officials recommend that your wood heater, chimney, and vents be professionally inspected and cleaned each year to keep them in safe working order.

-On February 3, 2015, the EPA finalized its New Source Performance Standards (NSPS) for emissions from woodstoves and OWBs.
+On February 3, 2015, the USEPA finalized its New Source Performance Standards (NSPS) for emissions from residential wood heaters.
 These new emission standards reflect the significantly improved technology available to manufacturers to make cleaner burning and more efficient wood heaters.
-They will provide important health benefits to communities across the country and build on the work that manufacturers, states, and local communities have done to improve air quality.
+They will provide important health benefits to communities across the country and build on the work that manufacturers, states and local communities have done to improve air quality.